polyphilz/lil-hawk/README.md

 The solution is definitely _not_ to start reading T&Cs though unless you're a masochist.
 But a summary never hurts right?

-## Why not just use ChatGPT?
+### Why not just use ChatGPT?

-You totally can!
-I wrapped this up in a Chrome extension for convenience of selecting the text and having the prompt baked in.
+You totally can and should if that works better for you.
+I primarily made this to learn about Chrome extension development; along the way, I thought the convenience of the text selection mode and having the prompt baked in made the tool easier to reach for when quickly analyzing a T&C than opening a new chat with ChatGPT.

 ## And the code?